 Followers of the forces of chaos can often be spotted by the signs of corruption their bodies bear or their lack of sanity.
 Devoted cultists often also sport a blackened sun as a symbol of their allegiance.

-Naturally, these revelations delighted Prince Malapietra – Prince Amberville's chief political rival – who has encouraged the party to carry on their investigation and campaign of murder and intimidation against the Brotherhood.
+Naturally, these revelations delighted Prince Malapietra – Prince Amberville's chief political rival – who encouraged the party to carry on their investigation and campaign of murder and intimidation against the Brotherhood.

-Other potential leads the party has are:
+Potential leads the party has are: